milos-ljubinkovic/milos-ljubinkovic.github.io/_posts/2023-11-02-fullstack.md

   - AWS
   - Cloudformation
   - Devops
+toc: true
+toc_label: "Contents"
+toc_icon: "book-open"
 ---

-# Fullstack Cloudformation stack with rollback

 ## Intro

-In this post we'll go through creating a reliable and easily scalable full-stack solution on AWS with an safe and easy deploy procedure.
+In this post we'll go through creating a reliable and easily scalable full-stack solution on AWS with a safe and easy deploy procedure.
 For hosting the backend server we'll use AWS Lambda.
-This simplifies the deploy procedure by a lot and gives us a bunch of tools to use in the future in regards to scaling.
+This simplifies the deploy procedure by a lot and gives us a bunch of tools to use in the future in regards to monitoring and scaling.

 Frontend will be hosted as a simple static site on S3 sitting behind a Cloudfront distribution.